gkoukis/CODECO-ATHENA_RC-EdgeNet/installation/README.md

 #	athm3   10.183.5.27   fdb4:ae86:ec99:4004::27   83.212.134.27   51820
 ```

-> In the worker node (athw7) we have a similar vpnpeer.yaml
+> On the worker node (athw7) we have a corresponding _vpnpeer.yaml_ file with the same purpose.
+This files are used to facilitate LAN connectivity among the nodes in the cluster.
 ```bash
 cat vpnpeer.yaml
 #apiVersion: networking.edgenet.io/v1alpha1